kbroman/BMI884_spring2021/syllabus.md

 ### Course grade

-Course grade will be based on class participation (40%) and four homework assignments (60%).
+Course grade will be based on class participation (70%) and two homework assignments (30%).

-The homework assignments will include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, and writing a short essay on motivating and demotivating learning experiences they have had.
+The homework assignments may include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, or writing a short essay on motivating and demotivating learning experiences they have had.